Reference Architecture: Image Management

 The Machine Creation Services functionally is bundled within the delivery controller and this interacts with the underlying hypervisor and cloud provider framework APIs.
-When it comes to expansion of the environment storage, it may become a bottleneck so it is recommended to have additional storage clusters available so that scalability will not be impacted.
+When expansion of the environment storage, it can become a bottleneck so it is recommended to have extra storage clusters available so that scalability will not be impacted.

-In case of medium and large-scale deployment, resource consumption will be more as end user demand grows, it is recommended to deploy optimized images so that unwanted applications will not consume excessive resources.
+In medium and large-scale deployment, resource consumption is more as end user demand grows, it is recommended to deploy optimized images so that unwanted applications will not consume excessive resources.

 Citrix Provisioning (PVS)

 Citrix Provisioning is different from traditional imaging solutions, fundamentally changing the relationship between hardware and the software that runs on it.
 A shared disk image is streamed over the network rather than copied to individual virtual machines.
 Citrix Provisioning enables enterprises to reduce the number of images that they have to manage and also provides centralized management with distributed processing.

 A Provisioning Server is a server that has the Citrix Provisioning Soap and Citrix Stream Services installed.
 The Stream Service is used to stream software from virtual disk images, or vDisks to target devices.
 The Soap Service is used when accessing the console.
 Provisioning Servers are used to stream the contents of a vDisk file (containing a machine image) to target devices. vDisk files can reside directly on the Provisioning Server local hard disk or Provisioning Servers can access the vDisks from a shared-storage device on the network.